How fast you can run one mile depends on a number of factors, including your fitness level and genetics.

 - Bring water with you when you run, or run on a route with water available, so you can stay hydrated as you train.

-- Carry identification with you when you run and tell a friend, roommate, or family member where you’re going.
+- Carry identification with you when you run.
+Tell a friend, roommate, or family member where you’re going.

 - Run with a family member or dog, when possible.